 Platooning technology on vehicle level is an important building block in our coordinated platooning system.
-It has first been developed as a building block of automated highway systems [24, 45].
-With increasing concerns for the emissions from road freight transport, vehicle platooning with the purpose of reducing fuel consumption has came into the focus of research [50].
-Reasons why platooning technology is particularly applicable to commercial transport include, higher level of predictability, existing integration with telematics systems, higher vehicle utilization, and higher pressure of economic operation.
-One of the first vehicle platooning systems that were developed and tested are reported in [19].
+It was first developed as a building block of automated highway systems [24, 45].
+With increasing concerns for the emissions from road freight transport, vehicle platooning with the purpose of reducing fuel consumption came into the focus of research [50].
+The reasons platooning technology is particularly applicable to commercial transport include higher level of predictability, existing integration with telematics systems, higher vehicle utilization, and higher pressure of economic operation.
+One of the first vehicle platooning systems developed and tested is reported in Fritz [19].
 Kunze et al. [28] focus on testing platooning under realistic operation conditions.
-Mixed platoons with heavy-duty vehicles and passenger cars are reported in [11].
-A wide range of aspects and successful demonstration of four vehicle platoons can be found in [49].

-The activities reported in [5] investigates driver assisted two-truck platooning for the US-American market with the goal of bringing the technology close to commercial implementation and has a strong focus on assessing the economic viability of this technology.
-Also [35] aims at increasing the technology readiness of heavy-duty vehicle platooning.
-Controlling the inter-vehicle distance in a platoon is a challenging control problem and many contributions have been made in developing string stable controllers for platoons [39, 40, 47, 53].
+Mixed platoons with heavy-duty vehicles and passenger cars are reported in Chan [11].
+A wide range of aspects and successful demonstration of four vehicle platoons can be found in Tsugawa [49].
+The activities reported in Bevly et al. [5] investigate driver-assisted two-truck platooning for the U.S. American market with the goal of bringing the technology close to commercial implementation and have a strong focus on assessing the economic viability of this technology.
+In addition, McAuliffe et al. [35] aim at increasing the technology readiness of heavy-duty vehicle platooning.
+Controlling the inter-vehicle distance in a platoon is a challenging control problem, and many contributions have been made in developing string stable controllers for platoons [39, 40, 47, 53].

-A number of studies have been conducted (see [41] for an overview) to asses the fuel-saving potential of heavy-duty vehicle platooning, which is the main economic driver behind DATP.
-While it is non-trivial to quantify the exact reduction in fuel consumption due to the large number of influencing parameters, most studies agree that a reduction in the order of 10% can be established for the trailing vehicles in the platoon, the platoon followers, compared to driving alone.
+Several studies have been conducted (see Roberts et al. [41] for an overview) to assess the fuelsaving potential of heavy-duty vehicle platooning, which is the main economic driver behind DATP.
+Although it is nontrivial to quantify the exact reduction in fuel consumption due to the large number of influencing parameters, most studies agree that a reduction in the order of 10% can be established for the trailing vehicles in the platoon, the platoon followers, compared to driving alone.
 Apart from environmental considerations, DATP is also believed to be economically beneficial, mostly because relatively little additional hardware needs to be installed on the vehicles [26].
 An additional driver for implementation is the increased safety, which can even result in economic benefits from reduced insurance fees.